When Drinking and Gambling Addictions Mix

 Three FDA-approved medications are currently used to treat alcohol dependence: naltrexone (Revia and Depade), acamprosate and disulfiram (Antabuse).
 Topiramate, a fourth medication, is showing encouraging results in clinical trials.

-Acamprosate is believed to reduce protracted withdrawal symptoms, such as anxiety, dysphoria (an unpleasant or uncomfortable emotional state, such as depression, anxiety, or irritability), insomnia, and restlessness.
+Acamprosate is believed to reduce protracted withdrawal symptoms, such as anxiety, dysphoria (an unpleasant or uncomfortable emotional state), insomnia and restlessness.
 Acamprosate may be more effective in patients with severe alcohol dependence.
 Disulfiram interferes with how alcohol degrades.
-This results in the accumulation of acetaldehyde, which then produces a noticeably unpleasant reaction that includes flushing, nausea, and palpitations if the patient drinks any alcohol.
+This results in the accumulation of acetaldehyde, which then produces a noticeably unpleasant reaction that includes flushing, nausea and palpitations if the patient drinks any alcohol.
 It may be difficult to enforce compliance, but in patients who are highly motivated, use of disulfiram can be very effective.

-Will it Ever Go Away?
+Will Problem Gambling and Alcoholism Ever Go Away?